thesecretwishofthefish/CleaningData/README.md

 The script calculates a subset of mean grouped by subject and activity.
 As result of its execution the script produces the file tidy.txt

-More details about the script can be found in the file CodeBook.MD
+More details about the script can be found in the code comments or in the file [CodeBook.MD](https://github.com/thesecretwishofthefish/CleaningData/blob/master/run_analysis.R)